mxcube/mxcubecore/CONTRIBUTING.md

 ### Versioning
 Versioning is partly automated by GitHub actions and the software called [bump2version](https://github.com/c4urself/bump2version) and based on the gitflow braching model:

-- Each new feature is implemented in a `feature branch`, branching from the `development branch`.
+- Each new feature is implemented in a `feature branch`, branching from the `develop branch`.

 - The merge of a `feature branch` is made via PR to the `develop branch`.
 The author of the PR must solve any conflicts with the latest development version before the merge.